Mary Bayard Devereux Clarke: Later life

 Between 1849 and 1858, Clarke had four children while developing her career.
-By 1853, she had established herself as a prominent writer in North Carolina, and composed her famous Wood Notes in the following years.
+By 1853, she had established herself as a prominent writer in North Carolina, and compiled her famous Wood Notes in the following years.
 She continued her writing career while traveling to Texas, Florida, Cuba, and the West Indies.

 The American Civil War had harsh effects on the Clarke family.
 William Clarke joined the Confederate Army and was captured and held prisoner in Fort Delaware.
 He never completely recovered from the injuries and illnesses he sustained during the war, and brought back heavy burdens to the Clarke household.
 He later developed a drinking problem that remained with him for the rest of his life.
 He managed to set up his law firm in New Bern and eventually became a judge, but was consistently unable to earn a sizable income due to his drinking.

 Clarke would continue to support her husband's dwindling income through her writing career for the rest of their lives.
 Her health began to deteriorate in the 1880s.
 Clarke suffered a stroke in 1883, which resulted in permanent paralysis of part of her body.
 Her husband died in January 1886.
 Clarke began to rapidly fade after his death, and suffered a second stroke on March 3.
-On March 30, 1886, she quietly ceased to breathe and was buried in New Bern.
+On March 30, 1886, she died and was buried in New Bern.

 Legacy

 Clarke did not conform to the typical expectations of a southern wife and mother in her era.
-She wrote poetry and appeared in news articles while raising her kids- an feat practically unheard of among her peers.
+She wrote poetry and appeared in news articles while raising her children- a feat practically unheard of among her peers.
 Clarke gained recognition for many of her smaller texts, but her most well-known work is Wood Notes, also known as Carolina Carols: A Collection of North Carolina Poetry.
 Although the collection was mostly of her own writing, some of the poems were other members of North Carolina society, and this work came to represent the society as a whole, for it included the voices of men, women, chief justices, congressmen, lawyers, and teachers.
 Furthermore, she gained recognition for her satirical political stories during the time of radical reconstruction.
-Ultimately, Clark was a trailblazer for professional women in the field of publishing, writing, and editing, particularly in the southern United States.